anoop-scholar/ppt-pdf-export/readme.md

 ---
 ### Files Included

-- `ExportIllustrationAsPDF.bas` — standard VBA module .
+- `ExportIllustrationAsPDF.bas` — standard VBA module.
 You can import it directly into the VBA editor via File → Import File….
 - `ExportIllustrationAsPDF.txt` — plain-text copy for users who prefer to open the file and copy-paste the code manually.
 ---